benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-P1.png)

 - P1 appears below a 'split by _relprop_' below a relationship.
-The relationship / path may be wrapped by an '↛' or an 'L'
+The relationship may be wrapped by an 'L'
 - P1 appears below a 'split by _{pt/at/st}/< ett >_' below a query-start / relationship / path /  quantifier-input.
 The relationship / path / quantifier may be wrapped by an '↛' or an 'L'

 - _relprop_ is a property of the relationship